Track videos and their performance to optimize your marketing collateral strategy.

 As your videos get more audience engagement, it indicates your video strategy is headed in the right direction.
 Ultimately, better videos mean more engagement and more sales.

-Word of caution: There are probably many more metrics that you can track for your videos.
-However, don’t fall for vanity metrics such as likes and shares on YouTube.
-All of us get easily swayed by it (after all, who doesn’t dream to have metrics like Jawed Karim’s video?), but when it comes to knowing which videos are giving more bang for your buck, you need to dig deeper.
+While working to track videos, you could account for many more metrics.
+Vanity metrics such as likes and shares on YouTube might sway us (after all, who doesn’t dream of having metrics like Jawed Karim’s video?), but when it comes to knowing which videos are giving more bang for your buck, you need to focus on the metrics that help you picture the video’s ROI clearly.